DAST

 Status checker

-If you want to make sure Burp Scanner can access authenticated content, use the status checker to check that Burp Scanner stays logged in throughout the scan.
-The status checker periodically checks the URL you specify and looks for text that only appears if you're still logged in.
+To make sure the scanner can access authenticated content, use the status checker to confirm that the scanner successfully logs in each time it replays your recorded login during the scan.
+The status checker looks in your specified URL for confirmation that only appears if you're logged in.

-If the status checker detects that authentication has failed during the scan, it will show you a message to help you understand and fix the issue.
+If the status checker detects that authentication has failed during the scan, it shows a message to help you understand and fix the issue.
 If the status checker fails during a pre-scan check, you can also see a screenshot and the HTTP response.

 Confirmation text options